-- 1. Whenever a pleading or other paper is filed electronically in accordance with these procedures, the System shall generate a "Notice of Electronic Filing" (NEF) to the filing party and to any other party who is a registered user and has requested electronic notice in that case.2 - (a) If the recipient is a registered participant in the System, the System's e-mailing of the "NEF" shall be the equivalent of service of the pleading or other paper by hand delivery. - (b) Service of the "NEF" on a party who is not a registered participant in the System may be accomplished by e-mail, subject to the additional service requirements of Section B(3) below. - 2.
+- (a) If the recipient is a registered participant in the System, the System's e-mailing of the "NEF" shall be the equivalent of service of the pleading or other paper by first class mail, postage prepaid. - (b) Service of the "NEF" on a party who is not a registered participant in the System may be accomplished by e-mail, subject to the additional service requirements of B(3) below. - 2.
 A certificate of service on all parties entitled to service or notice is still required when a party files a document electronically.
 The certificate must state the manner in which service or notice was accomplished on each party so entitled.
 Sample language for a certificate of service is attached to these procedures as Form A. - 3.
 A party who is not a registered participant of the System is entitled to a paper copy of any electronically filed pleading, document, or order.
-The filing party must therefore provide the non-registered party with the pleading, document, or order according to the Federal Rules of Civil Procedure.
-When mailing paper copies of documents that have been electronically filed, the filing party must include the "Notice of Electronic Filing" (NEF) to provide the recipient with proof of the filing.
+The filing party must therefore provide the non-registered party with the pleading, document, or order in conventional format according to the Federal Rules of Criminal Procedure.
+When mailing paper copies of documents that have been electronically filed, the filing party must include the "Notice of Electronic Filing" (NEF) to provide the recipient with proof of the filing. - 4.
+A filer who elects to bring a document to the Clerk's Office for scanning and uploading to the System due to technical difficulties, must serve conventional copies on all non-registered parties to the case.
+Some delay in the uploading and subsequent electronic noticing of the document may be expected.
+If time of receipt by opposing counsel is an issue, filers should consider paper service or notice by an alternate means on registered parties, such as e-mail or fax.

-2To determine whether another party is a registered user, the filer can select the System's "Utilities" category, and then click on "Mailing Information for a Case" on the pull-down menu.
 The filer then enters the case number and the System information will appear, stating whether or not the filer must mail a copy or if the System will electronically generate one.